Frequently Asked Questions

 3. The new institute should be listed for the partner Other now.
 (If it isn’t, try moving to another page and back.)

-33. Can I import my targets from a file?
+13. Can I import my targets from a file?
 There are too many of them to be added manually!

 Yes.
 In the Targets form in the PIPT there is a “Import Targets from File” button underneath the tables of mandatory and optional targets.

-Please see this PDF document for an outline of the required file format and examples.
+Please see here for an outline of the required file format and examples.
+Target properties (Moon, rank, observing time) may also be specified in the file.

 Phase II